bradfordcondon/divseek-canada-portal/README.md

     # Otherwise, you'll need to delete it first, then create the symlink
     $ sudo ln -s /opt/docker /var/lib

-Now, you can proceed to install Docker and Docker Compose.

 It is also recommended that a separate additional volume for each crop dataset deployed be created, following the above instructions.
 A 500 GB volume is likely to be needed for this given the genomic large data sets involved.
-Also, you may wish to attached volumes containing the raw input data (e.g. VCF files) as you need.
-You should configure /etc/fstab for boot mounting of the new volumes:
+Also, you can attach volumes containing the raw input data (e.g. VCF files) as you need (Note: you should obviously not run the ```mkfs``` command afresh on any volumes which already have data!)

+After completing the above steps, you should configure ```/etc/fstab``` file for system boot up mounting of the new volumes:

     # These volumes need to be auto mounted upon each reboot of the system
     # so you should (carefully) add them to the Linux /etc/fstab file